-- Treatment may not be necessary for those who are without any symptoms and the ovarian cyst is small.
-Regular follow-up is advised so that the size and growth of the cyst can be monitored via ultrasound scan. - Some cysts require surgery to diagnose accurately, to rule out cancer or for definitive treatment purposes.
+- Treatment may not be necessary in those who are without any symptoms and the ovarian tumour is small.
+Regular follow-up is advised, so that the size and growth of the tumour can be monitored. - Some tumours require surgery to diagnose accurately, to rule out cancer or for definitive treatment purposes.
 For most benign ovarian growths, the operation of choice is cystectomy.
-This is a procedure whereby only the growth is removed while retaining the ovary.
+This is a procedure whereby only the growth is removed, while retaining the ovary.
 This is recommended only if the growth is benign and the woman is young.
 However, the whole ovary (together with the growth) may need to be removed if there is suspicion of cancer or the ovary is no longer healthy due to various reasons (such as twisting of the ovary causing gangrenous change or infection).
 If one ovary must be removed, normal conception and childbirth is possible as long as a normal ovary remains on the other side.
-The approach to cystectomy alone or removal of the ovary can be either via laparoscopy or laparotomy. - ➤ Laparoscopy this is the procedure of choice if it is feasible.
-Laparoscopy (telescope inserted through the navel) is a minimally invasive surgical procedure that can diagnose and treat ovarian cysts at the same time.
-Instruments are inserted through additional tiny incisions in the abdomen and are used to cut and remove the cyst. - ➤ Laparotomy this is a surgical opening made into the abdomen.
+The approach to cystectomy alone or removal of the ovary can be either via laparoscopy or laparotomy. - Laparoscopy this is the procedure of choice if it is feasible.
+Laparoscopy (telescope inserted through the navel) is a minimally invasive surgical procedure that can diagnose and treat ovarian tumours at the same time.
+Instruments are inserted through additional tiny incisions in the abdomen and are used to cut and remove the tumour. - Laparotomy this is a surgical opening made into the abdomen.
 The skin incision is much longer than laparoscopy.
-It is indicated in the following circumstances: if the ovarian cyst is very big, when there is a previous operation making laparoscopy risky or when there is suspicion of cancer. - Combined oral contraceptives pills can be prescribed and may help shrink the cyst, particularly those physiological cysts that are related to ovulation. - There are no restrictions on activity or diet unless surgery is necessary.
+It is indicate in the following circumstances: if the ovarian tumour is very big, when there is previous operation making laparoscopy risky or when there is suspicion of cancer. - Combined oral contraceptives pills can be prescribed and may help shrink or destroy some tumours. - There are no restrictions on activity or diet, unless surgery is necessary.

-See your doctor immediately if there is
+See your doctor immediately if there is: